 Ross Losapio, '08, entered his final year in the MFA program (poetry) at Virginia Commonwealth University where he is Lead Associate Editor for Blackbird: an online journal of literature and the arts.
 This fall, he will serve as Associate Editor Emeritus and will teach an honors section of “Reading & Writing of Fiction & Poetry” at Virginia Commonwealth University His poems have appeared recently in Copper Nickel, the minnesota review, and The Emerson Review.

-Raina Fields, '08, just accepted a position as Chancellor's Minority Professional Teaching Fellow at Virginia Community College System.
+Raina Fields, '08, accepted a position as Chancellor's Minority Professional Teaching Fellow at Virginia Community College System.
 Raina graduated from the Master of Fine Arts program in Creative Writing (Poetry) and English Literature at Virginia Tech in May 2012.
-While there, she served as an instructor of English composition/creative writing and an editor of the minnesota review.
+While there, she served as an instructor of English composition/creative writing and an editor of The Minnesota Review.
 She wrote a collection of poems, Last Rites for Uptown, and published poems in journals such as Callaloo, Sweet, Diverse Voices Quarterly, PANK, 580Split, and others.
 Currently, she works as a Communications Manager for Virginia Consumer Voices for Healthcare in Richmond, VA.
 She is at work on a second collection of poetry and hopes to get her first collection published within the next couple of years.

 Alison Gillis, '08, is the Program Manager of the Master of Public Health Program in Urban Health at Northeastern University, where she also earned her MPH.
 Public health is an interdisciplinary field, and it is imperative that public health professionals possess the communication skills to work effectively with diverse stakeholders from all sorts of backgrounds and disciplines.
 As the program manager, Alison works daily with faculty, students (current and prospective), and staff from across the university and with our community partners; she relies heavily on the writing skills she learned while at Loyola.
 She believes that those skills have given her a competitive edge, especially when she shifted her career path from editorial work to public health/project management and administration.